linroger/Finance-Notes-and-Marginalia/Financial Engineering/Fixed Income Derivatives/Exotic Options.md

 R B D I=1.5e^{-0.08x0.05}\left\{N\big[0.4688\big]-\left(\frac{95}{100}\right)^{2x0.03/0.2^{2}}N\big[-0.2566\big]\right\}=£0.449
 $$

-we can now find the price of the down-and-in call option when the rebate is paid £1.5  at maturity if the barrier is not touched within the live of the option
+we can now find the price of the down-and-in call option when the rebate is paid £1.5  $\$a_t$$ maturity if the barrier is not touched within the live of the option

 The down-and-in call option price with strike price  $\mathrm{K}{=}\ 92$
 $$
 =\mathrm{DINC}(\mathrm{K}=92)+\mathrm{RBDI}\ =\ 4.862\ \ +\ 0.449\ \ =£5.312
 $$

 An important issue of pricing barrier options is whether the barrier crossing is  monitored in continues time.
 Most models assume continues monitoring of the  barrier.
-In other words, in the models a knock-in or knock-out occurs if the barrier is  reached at any instance before the maturity of the contract, mainly because this leads  to analytical solutions;  see for example Merton (1973), Heynen & Kat  (1994a,1994b) and kunitomo & Ikeda (1992) for various formulae for continuously  monitored barrier options under the classical Brownian motion framework; see Kou  & Wang (2001) for continuously monitored barrier options under a jump diffusion  framework.
+In other words, in the models a knock-in or knock-out occurs if the barrier is  reached $\$a_t$$ any instance before the maturity of the contract, mainly because this leads  to analytical solutions;  see for example Merton (1973), Heynen & Kat  (1994a,1994b) and kunitomo & Ikeda (1992) for various formulae for continuously  monitored barrier options under the classical Brownian motion framework; see Kou  & Wang (2001) for continuously monitored barrier options under a jump diffusion  framework.

 However in practice most, if not all, barrier options traded in markets are discretely  monitored.
 In other words, they specify fixed times for monitoring of the barrier  (typically daily closings).
 Besides practical implementation issues, there are some legal and financial reasons  why discretely monitored barrier options are preferred to continuously monitored  barrier options.
 For example, some discussions in trader's literature ("Derivatives  Week", may   $29^{\mathrm{th}}$  , 1995) voice concern that, when the monitoring is continuous,  extraneous barrier breach may occur in less liquid markets while the major western  markets are closed, and may lead to certain arbitrage opportunities.